cwrucutter/snowmower_mapping/README.md

 ## To Do
 * Use waitForTransform between frames instead of subscribing to odom.

-* Make sure the last waypoints are inititialized when the mapper begins mapping.
+* **DONE** Make sure the last waypoints are inititialized when the mapper begins mapping.

 * **DONE** Fix the problem where the circle seems to shift to the right and the right side gets moved over to the left side.